tRikhan/tRikhan/README.md

 <br>

 - 🍀 I’m currently learning **WebApp Programming and Mobile App Programming (Flutter) this Semester.**
-- 🍀 My hobbies include **working out, discussing new technologies, browsing and engaging with communities on Reddit and Discord, gaming, reading manga, and watching anime.**
+- 🍀 My hobbies include **working out, discussing about new technologies, browsing and engaging with communities on Reddit and Discord, gaming, reading manga, and watching anime.**

 ###